mk-pmb/anno-server-22/docs/install/docker/README.md

 1. Recommended OS is Ubuntu focal.
     Any later Ubuntu LTS should work as well.
+1. Shell commands in this tutorial assume you use bash as your shell.
 1. Install:
     * git
     * Docker CE (Community Edition) &rarr; [Docker Ubuntu Install Guide](